 Chain breakage was almost unknown until Shimano introduced 9-speed cassettes and narrower chain for them.
 The smooth shifting of a Hyperglide cassette encouraged cyclists to shift under power, sometimes bending the chain and pulling out a rivet pin.
-The problem is worse yet with a 10-speed cassette.
+The problem is worse yet with a 10-, 11-, 12 speed cassette.

 Because the rear derailer only tensions the chain lightly, the chain in a derailer system may skip forward over a rear sprocket.
 The usual causes are a worn chain on a new sprocket, or a chain with a bent or stiff link.
 On a bicycle without derailers, a worn chain adjusted for minimum slack will run roughly -- and inefficiently -- because the return run of the chain will forcibly pull the chain links onto the sprocket teeth.
-These problems are addressed at more length in the main article on chains.
+These problems are addressed at more length in the article about chain wear.

 Your first line of defense against chain incidents on a derailer-equipped bicycle is to shift with care.
 It's become somewhat of a lost art with the advent of Hyperglide, but if you stay seated and pedal lightly when shifting, your feet will warn you that a shift isn't going well.
-Taking this care also will let you maintain control of the bicycle, and prevent damage if the chain falls off.
-Spinning is more efficient too: low gears for climbing are preferable to macho "honking" up hills.
-Standing is for short accelerations and sprints when you don't have time to shift.
+Taking this care also will prevent damage, and will let you maintain control of the bicycle if the chain falls off.
+Spinning is more efficient and easier on the knees, too: low gears for climbing are preferable to macho "honking" up hills.
+Save standing for short accelerations and sprints when you don't have time to shift.

 Shift down before starting, and once stopped, backpedal lightly to raise a pedal into the 10 o'clock position for starting.
 You should feel no resistance.
 If you do, a derailer is misaligned with the sprocket that holds the chain.
 Reduce force on the pedal and adjust the shifter(s) until the chain runs smoothly backward.

 Well-adjusted derailers don't overshift beyond the limits of the cassette or chainwheels.
-Keeping the chain in good condition and replacing worn sprockets along with the chain, avoids skipping.
+Keeping the chain in good condition and replacing worn sprockets along with the chain avoid skipping.

 Many modern cranks and chainwheels have a protruding pin to catch a chain which has fallen off to the outside.
 This helps to prevent the chain from jamming between the crank and chainwheel.